 - If a dog threatens a human infant, even if it requires causing more pain to the dog to stop it, than the dog would have caused to the infant, then we favor the child.
 Would it not be be monstrous to spare the dog?

-- Food Inc. - The film's first segment examines the industrial production of meat (chicken, beef, and pork), calling it inhumane and economically and environmentally unsustainable.
+- Food Inc. - This is the trailer for the film.
+The film's first segment examines the industrial production of meat (chicken, beef, and pork), calling it inhumane and economically and environmentally unsustainable.

 - Conklin Dairy Farm Animal Cruelty -> An undercover footage exposes dairy farm workers sadistically abusing cows and young calves.
 The video was recorded during a new MERCY FOR ANIMALS four-week investigation between April and May 2010 at Conklin Dairy Farms in Plain City, Ohio.

 - Philosopher Peter Singer on ABC's Talking Heads - Peter Singer interview from 2007.
 He talks about his life and family as well as animal liberation, vegetarianism, philosophy and ethics.